-Next year we will employ three Behavior Support Specialists with credentials allowing them to provide direct therapeutic services at the elementary level.
-They will receive ongoing training in social emotional learning, mental and behavioral health supports, trauma-sensitive practices, and culturally responsive and sustaining practices Next year they will work closely with our Child Development Specialists towards student, school, and district goals.
+We employ three Elementary Behavior Support Specialists with credentials allowing them to provide direct therapeutic services at the elementary level.
+They receive ongoing training in social emotional learning, mental and behavioral health supports, trauma-sensitive practices, and culturally responsive and sustaining practices.
+They work closely with our Child Development Specialists on student, school, and district goals.